 So, you will probably need to face up to the fact that you might have to be more creative when it comes to your Christmas dinner.
 Spending Christmas in a motorhome is amazing but it certainly isn’t blessed with the space or facilities to knock up a posh three-course dinner.
 That being said, the thing that really makes a meal special isn’t often the food, it’s the company and that is what you are doing this for, right?

 Your motorhome will most probably have a decently sized kitchen that will allow you to cook up something quite decent for you all to eat.
 You could, for instance, opt for a crown or breast portion rather than a whole bird when it comes to your turkey.
-You might also have to forgo some of the extras such as pigs in blankets or Yorkshire puddings.

 Alternatively, you could boost the fun and the snuggly feeling by cooking your dinner over a campfire or on a BBQ.
 A Dutch oven will allow you to roast food directly over the fire, allowing you to put together a meal that you will remember for years to come.
 Plus, when it comes to desserts, what could be better than smores or filled bananas?
 There is no rule, after all who says you have to have Christmas pudding as your dessert on the big day.